PackagePages/LaravelPackage.com/docs/11-middleware.md

 ## After Middleware

-The "after middleware" acts on the response that is returned after passing through all other layers of middleware down the chain.
-Next, it modifies that response and returns the response.
-Generally it takes the following form:
+The "after middleware" acts on the response returned after passing through all other middleware layers down the chain.
+Next, it modifies, and returns the response.
+Generally, it takes the following form:

 ```php
 <?php